ut-vision/Video-Independent-ECS/README.md

 Please refer to requirements.txt.
 Otherwise for conda virtual environments, please see conda_env.yml.

-We provide docker images used for running the code in this project at `docker://twu224/optuna`
+We also provide dockerfile used for running the code.

 ## Preparations